 All Non-U.S citizens will need to check with Consulates or the Embassy of your destination to see if a visa is required for you.
 It is your responsibility to get a visa.
-International students studying on a visa at USF must see an International Student Advisor at USF before departing the U.S. You can make an appointment on the International Services website.
+International students studying on a visa at USF must see an International Student Advisor at USF before departing the U.S. You can make an appointment on the International Services (Links to an external site) website.